Euro Nymphing for Grayling in Scotland

 The River Annan, in the South West of Scotland, is a superb grayling river.
 The Annan rises in the hills at Annanhead Hill.
 It then flows through the Devil’s Beef Tub, Moffat and Lockerbie, before reaching the coast at Dumfries and Galloway.
 The Annan is smaller river than the Tweed, but holds some real specimens.
 The River With, near the Annan, is also a worthy grayling river.
 It probably gets less fishing pressure, so is worth exploring.

-The River Clyde holds a good population of Grayling, though it’s not a river we focus on.
+Finally, the River Clyde holds a good population of Grayling, though it’s not a river we focus on.
 I guess we have too many other choices, closer to home.

 Take my advice, get out in a Scottish Winter and fish for grayling it’s good for your soul, mental health and sharpens your saw!